TaiwoAkinnusoye/react-signup/README.md

-# react-signup
+# react-starter
-A simple sign up modal with basic animations made with react
+A quickstart for react projects